nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

   // NOLINTEND(modernize-use-override)

-To disable all clang-tidy checks on a block of code, use the following "special comment" syntax:
+To disable all clang-tidy checks on a block of code, surround it with the following "special comments":

 .. sourcecode:: cpp